nateshmbhat/fsmk-2019/cloudComputing/day_4/README.md

     docker run --help
     ```

-+ View all the existing docker containers and thier status (either running or not ) using
++ View all the existing docker containers and their status (either running or not ) using
     ```
     docker ps -a
     ```